The Need for LGBTQIA+ Mental Health Care

 Public Services Lack Full-Spectrum Mental Health and Addiction Care

-While some larger communities have LGBTQ+ focused programs, many public services are stretched so thin that they are unable to provide full-service care.
+While some larger communities have LGBTQIA+ focused programs, many public services are stretched so thin that they are unable to provide full-service care.
 Often, public programs can offer little more than support groups, occasional individual counselling, and medical detox.
 However, one of the greatest weaknesses of the public mental health and addiction care model is its lack of continuity.
 Someone who enters a hospital for an overdose or for detox is discharged as soon as they are stable.
 They must then wait to visit either their family doctor or seek treatment from a public health centre.
-The result is a patchwork of services that doesn’t fully meet the needs of LGBTQ+ Canadians.
+The result is a patchwork of services that doesn’t fully meet the needs of LGBTQIA+ Canadians.

 So our ask to you is this: please, share this news with people you know who need it.
 If your friend or loved one is having problems, or partying too much—let them know about us.
 We know that it can be tough to reach out to someone who needs help.
 But people with mental health and addiction disorders often don’t reach out for help when they need it the most.
 You might save someone’s life.